Maushundb/bmusings/content/blog/how-to-become-a-swe/index.md

 sticking with the process and gathering the sufficient breadth of knowledge and expertise to write useful software in a particular domain that other people want to use.

+The resources here are also far from comprehensive.
+They're only meant to be a starting point for your own self-education.
+The very top of the rabbit hole if you will.
+Don't be afraid to explore tangents, look at other posts or resources, and generally get in the weeds on whatever you find most interesting at the time.

 ## Bootstrapping Your Resume

 You’ve gone out, learned a programming language or two, can write a merge sort from scratch, and